Variables are like memory cells. You can store any information in them, e.g. a number of lives, resources or experience, an NPC's name, etc.

 There is also a new keyword:

 this stands for the current object which calls the code.
-If you write a code for an 'On Step' event of a Copy, then
+If you write a code for an 'Frame start' event of a Copy, then

 this will point to this exact copy.
 Writing

 this.health = 100; means that we store a property

 health inside the current copy, with a value